*Numbers updated for 2022*

-Most people looking for extended stay options in Juneau, AK either come for business, government work, or simply to enjoy the fishing, whale watching, or diving for a longer period of time.
+Most people looking for extended stay options in Juneau, AK, either come for business, government work, or simply to enjoy the fishing, whale watching, or diving for a longer period.

 Regardless of what brought you to Juneau, you’ll want to ensure that your lodging corresponds with your needs and budget.
-We’ve put together a list of hotels which offer extended stay in Juneau, and have prepared an overview to help you make a decision.
+We’ve put together a list of hotels that offer extended stay in Juneau and have prepared an overview to help you decide.
 Keep in mind that options are limited, and the best options run out quickly.
 So if you are looking for a place to stay for a longer period of time, it’s best to plan ahead.

 Hotels Offering Extended Stay in Juneau, AK

 |Distance to Mt.
 Roberts Tram

 |Ramada by Wyndham Juneau

 |Frontier Suites Hotel in Juneau

 |Extended Stay America

 🌟🌟🌟🌟🌟 Editor’s Choice: Juneau Hotel ($55 per night for extended stay)